 My belief in this mission remains true to this day.
 Zcash has the most cutting edge cryptography to provide its user with control over their own information, trustlessly, without needing permission and all you need is an internet connection.
 That vision, if realized to its fullest potential, can be an incredibly powerful tool for everyone.

 - So why step back now?

 The completion of my first year on ZOMG and needing to run again to be re-elected has made me sit down and examine my time availability more closely.
 A few months ago I received a promotion at my primary job and while this came with benefits, it also came with an increased workload and greater responsibilities.
 As the years went by and I took on more and more Zcash related roles I told my wife I was good, and I could handle the additional workload and the stresses that came along with it.
 But I promised that if I ever felt that the work/life balance was out of whack then I would take a hard look at what needs to be re-balanced.
 It is with that balance in mind that I have decided that I won’t have the time to dedicate to ZOMG that the community expects and deserves from all ZOMG members.
-And longer term, with new ZF staff coming on board, I will also dial back my hours spent on the forums.

 - Reflecting on ZOMGs first year

 Please note: these are my personal opinions, the other ZOMG members were not consulted when writing this

 I am proud of all the things that ZOMG was able to accomplish in our first year.
 Remember, ZOMG (then MGRC) is literally a group of 5 random people from the internet who were thrown together in a pressure pot (under the watchful eyes of the community) and asked to build an organization that could grant millions of dollars, from scratch.